rooom13/recommendation-system-thesis/README.md

-(In progress)
 # Recommendation system evaluation for collaborative filtering, content-based & hybrid approaches
-Bachelor thesis about recommendation system.
+Tthesis about recommendation system.
 In this thesis a deep evaluation of a collaborative filtering method, conten-based method and hybrid approach has been carry out.

 * For the **Collaborative filtering** method, a _Matrix factorization approach_ was evaluated using [_implicit.py_](implicit.readthedocs.io).
 * For the **Content-based** method, a simple class for _tf-idf_ recommendations was built using [_sklearn_](scikit-learn.org).